Edible Growth | 2014

 So why are we using additive manufacturing techniques to create fancy shapes of chocolate, sugar and dough?
 Starting from this critical view, I made it my mission to find a way to use this technology to create healthy, functional food that could contribute in solving world food problems and environmental issues.

 Edible Growth is a critical design project about the potential use of additive manufacturing in food production.
 It’s an example of high-tech but fully natural, healthy, and sustainable food made possible by combining natural growth, technology and design.

-Multiple layers of support structure and an edible breeding ground includes seeds, spores and yeast, are printed according to a personalized 3D file.
-Within five days the plants and fungi mature while the yeast ferments a solid inside into a liquid.
+Multiple layers of support structure and an edible breeding ground that includes seeds, spores and yeast, are printed according to a personalized 3D file.
+Within five days the plants and fungi mature while the yeast ferments the solid inside into a liquid.
 The products intensifying structure, scent and taste are reflected in its changing appearance.
 Depending on the preferred intensity, the consumer decides when to harvest and enjoy the fresh and nutrient-rich edible.

 Modern urban farming & consumer involvement in food production.
 The consumer becomes the farmer and will be more involved in the production of their food, without spending a lot of time gardening.
 The farmer will become the supplier of the raw materials.

 Farming of both livestock and crops is the largest human endeavor on Earth, using more than 38% of ice-free land.
 Printing growth-enabling structures for home growth reduces the amount of agricultural land drastically.
 At the same time post harvest activities and harvest labour become unnecessary.
 Farmers will become the providers of raw materials.